 Appointed by the Illinois Equal Justice Foundation

-Lauren is a partner in the firm of Meachum & Starck.
+Lauren is a retired as partner in the firm of Meachum & Starck.
 She served as a Captain in the Judge Advocate General Corp of the US Army and is a NITA certified instructor.
-She is a member of the Illinois State Bar Association and the DuPage County Bar Association as well as a member of the Board of Directors of the Illinois Equal Justice Foundation.
+She is a member of the Illinois State Bar Association and the DuPage County Bar Association as well as a former President of the Board of Directors of the Illinois Equal Justice Foundation.
 Lauren is a graduate of the University of Illinois, College of Law.

 George R. Ripplinger